awsdocs/amazon-ec2-user-guide/doc_source/install-LAMP.md

   Here, httpd is `on` in runlevels 2, 3, 4, and 5 \(which is what you want to see\)\.

-  If the httpd process is not running, repeat the steps described in [To install and start the LAMP web server with the Amazon Linux AMI](#install_apache)\.
+  If the httpd process is not running, repeat the steps described in [Step 1: Prepare the LAMP Server](#prepare-lamp-server-alami)\.
 + **Is the firewall correctly configured?**

   If you are unable to see the Apache test page, check that the security group you are using contains a rule to allow HTTP \(port 80\) traffic\.
 For information about adding an HTTP rule to your security group, see [Adding Rules to a Security Group](using-network-security.md#adding-security-group-rule)\.

-### The application software I want to run on my server is incompatible with the installed PHP version or other software<a name="software_versions"></a>
+### The application software I want to run on my server is incompatible with the installed PHP version or other software<a name="software-versions-alami"></a>

 This tutorial recommends installing the most up\-to\-date versions of Apache HTTP Server, PHP, and MySQL\.
 Before installing an additional LAMP application, check its requirements to confirm that it is compatible with your installed environment\.
 If the latest version of PHP is not supported, it is possible \(and entirely safe\) to downgrade to an earlier supported configuration\.
 You can also install more than one version of PHP in parallel, which solves certain compatibility problems with a minimum of effort\.
 For information about configuring a preference among multiple installed PHP versions, see [Amazon Linux AMI 2016\.09 Release Notes\.](https://aws.amazon.com/amazon-linux-ami/2016.09-release-notes/)